Parametrized higher category theory: Limits and colimits

+In proving some of the assertions in this subsection (Corollary~\ref{cor:ConstantCocompleteness}, Proposition~\ref{colimitOverCorepresentableDiagramIsLeftAdjointToRestriction}, and Proposition~\ref{prp:BeckChevalley}), it will be convenient to have this relationship between $S$-colimits and $S$-adjunctions established.
+We note that there is no danger of circularity here since the proof of Theorem~\ref{thm:leftKanExtensionIsLeftAdjointToRestriction} (or its simpler predecessor Theorem~\ref{thm:ExistenceAndUqnessOfParamColimit}) doesn't use any of the remainder of this subsection (which, apart from $S$-(co)limits in an $S$-category of $S$-objects, is only devoted to working out special classes of diagrams in the theory). \end{rem}

 There are a couple instances where the notion of $S$-colimit specializes to a notion of ordinary category theory.
-For example, we have the following pair of propositions computing $S$-colimits and $S$-limits in an $S$-category of objects $\underline{E}_S$ as left or right Kan extensions in $E$.
+For example, we have the following pair of propositions computing $S$-colimits and $S$-limits in an $S$-category of objects $\underline{C}_S$ as left or right Kan extensions in $C$; the asymmetry in their formulations arises due to working with \emph{cocartesian} fibrations instead of cartesian fibrations to model $S$-categories.
+In the statements, recall Notation~\ref{ntn:CatOfObjectsCorresp} for the meaning of $(-)^{\dagger}$.

 \begin{prp} Let $\overline{p}: K \star_S S \to \underline{C}_S$ be a $S$-functor extending $p: K \to \underline{C}_S$.
-Suppose further that a left Kan extension of $p^\dagger$ to a functor $K \star_S S \to C$ exists.
+Suppose further that a left Kan extension of $p^\dagger: K \to C$ to a functor $K \star_S S \to C$ exists.
 Then the following are equivalent: \begin{enumerate} \item $\overline{p}$ is a $S$-colimit diagram. \item $\overline{p}^\dagger$ is a left Kan extension of $p^\dagger$. \item $\overline{p}^\dagger|_{K_s^\rhd}$ is a colimit diagram for all $s \in S$. \end{enumerate} \end{prp} \begin{proof} (2) and (3) are equivalent because left Kan extensions along cocartesian fibrations are computed fiberwise.
 Suppose (3).
 To prove (1), we want to show that for every $s \in S$, $\overline{p}_{\underline{s}}$ is an initial object in $((\underline{C}_S)^{(p,S)/})_s$.
 But $((\underline{C}_S)^{(p,S)/})_s$ is equivalent to the fiber of $\Fun(K_{\underline{s}} \star_{\underline{s}} \underline{s},C) \to \Fun(K_{\underline{s}},C)$ over $p^\dagger|_{K_{\underline{s}}}$, so to prove the claim it suffices to show that the functor $\overline{p}^\dagger|_{K_{\underline{s}}}$ is a left Kan extension of $p|_{K_{\underline{s}}}$.
 This holds by the equivalence of (2) and (3) for $S^{s/}$.

 Conversely, suppose (1).
 Since we supposed that a left Kan extension of $p^\dagger$ exists, left Kan extensions of $p^\dagger|_{K_s}$ all exist and \emph{any} initial object in the fiber of $\Fun(K_{\underline{s}} \star_{\underline{s}} \underline{s},C) \to \Fun(K_{\underline{s}},C)$ over $p^\dagger|_{K_{\underline{s}}}$ is a left Kan extension of $p^\dagger|_{K_{\underline{s}}}$, necessarily a fiberwise colimit diagram (we need this hypothesis because Kan extensions as defined in \cite[\S 4.3.2]{HTT} are always \emph{pointwise} Kan extensions).
 This implies (3). \end{proof}